 Time & Place

 This course is being offered in a Scheduled Online Class format on Thursdays from 11:30am to 12:30pm Pacific.
-The course starts with an orientation session on October 26, 2017 and will run for 17 weeks (NO class on November 23, December 21 & 28, January 4 and February 1).
+The course starts with an orientation session on September 13, 2018 and will run for 17 weeks (NO class on November 22, December 20, 27 and January 3), with the last wrap up session on January 31, 2019.

 If a course is cancelled due to insufficient enrolment or other unforeseen circumstances, all registrants will have the option of receiving a full refund or credit.